Applications open for 2021

 When will it begin?

-The first cohort of fully funded 4-year PhD scholarships started in September 2019.
-We are currently accepting applications for cohort 2 and there will be two further intakes of students in 2021 and 2022.
+The first two cohorts of fully funded 4-year PhD scholarships started in September/October 2019 and September/October 2020.
+We are currently recruiting for September/October 2021 and will have one further intake in 2022.

 How many PhD students will there be?

 d-real will have four intakes of at least thirty PhD students, so 120+ students will be trained as world-class researchers through the SFI Centre for Research Training in Digitally-Enhanced Reality (d-real).

 What Institutions are involved?